trueheart78/trueheart78.com/resume.md

 I've been writing software professionally since 2004, focusing mainly on back-end development.

-I'm looking for a light-hearted, collaborative team, that I can learn from.
+I enjoy light-hearted, collaborative teams, that I can learn from.

 <a id='desires'></a>
 ## :raising_hand: Desires [:top:][top]